-From 15 May 2020, the COVID-19 restrictions in New South Wales will be relaxed.
-The restrictions have been in place since March and were imposed under orders by the Health Minister under the New South Wales Public Health Act 2010.
-The changes are the first stage in a three-sep plan for reopening Australia announced by the Prime Minister last week.
-Each state and territory will be implementing the three stages on its own timeline.
+From 1 June 2020, the Stage One COVID-19 restrictions in New South Wales will be relaxed.
+The restrictions have been in place since May and were imposed under orders by the Health Minister under the New South Wales Public Health Act 2010.
+The changes coming in on 1 June are the second stage in a three-sep plan for reopening Australia announced by the Prime Minister last month.

 Owner and occupiers of premises